Atomwaffenverbotsvertrag UNO 2017

 6. Without prejudice to any other duty or obligation that it may have under

-international law, a State Party that has used or tested nuclear weapons or any other
+international law, a State Party that has used or tested nuclear weapons or any

-nuclear explosive devices shall have a responsibility to provide adequate assistance
+nuclear explosive devices shall have a responsibility to provide adequate

-to affected States Parties, for the purpose of victim assistance and environmental
+to affected States Parties, for the purpose of victim assistance and

 remediation.